Capital University logo

 1959

-The Evangelical Lutheran Theological Seminary became independent of the university.
+The seminary (Evangelical Lutheran Theological Seminary) became independent from the university.

 1982